Find out about our weekly food waste collections and how to cut down the amount of food you waste.

 Liners help to keep your caddy clean and reduce smells.
 They also help to protect against pests, such as flies, once the food waste is inside.

 You can also use newspaper or any small plastic bag to line your caddy.
 You can buy caddy liners from most supermarkets for a few pounds, or you can use any plastic bag that you might otherwise be throwing away.
 Vegetable, bread or salad bags work well.
-The bags do not need to be biodegradable.

 What you can and can't put in your food waste caddy